mrsilver76/retrobat-runner/README.md

 * 🚀 Menu option to automatically start with Windows.
 * 📳 All controllers vibrate (where supported) when the combination is correctly pressed.
 * 📢 Computer will play a sound when the combination is correctly pressed.
-* 💿 Works wherever RetroBat is installed.
+* 💿 Works wherever RetroBat is installed - even if it's on an external drive.
 * 🖥️ Low CPU and memory usage.
+* 🖊️ Source code is fully documented.

 ## Download